Cheap, Healthy, and Slow

 A slow cooker is one of the handiest appliances and biggest time savers to have in the kitchen.
-Pile in chopped vegetables, add prepped meat and seasoning, and in a few hours, a week's worth of food (or one family-size meal) is ready to eat.
-Commission a cheap but dependable slow cooker and try these 11 recipes to eat healthier and save money and time this winter.
-(Estimated ingredient prices are recent U.S. city averages from the Bureau of Labor Statistics.)
+Pile in chopped vegetables, add prepped meat and seasoning, and in a few hours, a week's worth of food or one family-size meal is ready to eat.
+(An Instant Pot can also be used as a slow cooker.)
+These recipes can help you eat healthy and save money and time this winter.

-A few tips: Browning meats and saut閑ing vegetables before adding them to the slow cooker can add flavor.
-To top off slow cooker meals, add diary and fresh herbs such as yogurt, milk, and cilantro toward the end (they can curdle and wilt, respectively, if cooked for too long).
-Finally, resist opening the lid and stirring, which slows the cooking process considerably (and this is already a slow cooker).
+First, a few tips: Browning meats and sautéing vegetables before adding them to the slow cooker can add flavor.
+If you top off a slow cooker meal with dairy or fresh herbs such as yogurt, milk, and cilantro, add them toward the end (they can curdle or wilt, respectively, if cooked for too long).
+Finally, resist opening the lid and stirring, which slows the cooking process considerably — and this is already slow cooking.